ambulong/zjut-zxht/README.md

 $config['debug']		=	1;				// 是否开启调试模式
 ```

-If you want to open 'new message alert', you need to config PHPMailer in file `./function.php` at line 200 to 233
+If you want to use 'new message alert', you need to config PHPMailer in file `./function.php` at line 200 to 233

 You can can change the administartor's username 'zjut' in table 'jh_users', the default password is 'jinghong'